abitj/volunteerocks/README.md

 Run the app using the command < spring run app.groovy >

 Go to a web browser and type in < localhost:8080 >

+How to use User Interface:

+Click on add Volunteer Information button

+Enter volunteer information in the text boxes (full name, location, email)

+Click on Submit button

+Editing volunteer information:

+Click on material icon for edit then change desired information

+Click on material icon for delete then delete volunteer information